alan-turing-institute/rds-course/coursebook/modules/m2/2-02-04-04-ImageData.md

 Earlier in this module, we introduced image data as a 2d or 3d tensor representing pixel values.

-Commonly, we may wish to resize, reshape, and/or normalise image data.
+Commonly, we may wish to resize, reshape, normalise or standardise image data.

 ## Resizing (and Resampling)